Friday, July 21, 2023

 (In the 1850s)

-Knocked-over tombstones: The church is demolished just before the Revolution, but that upheaval and Napoleon's wars put off eliminating the cemetery until the 1820's.
+Knocked-over tombstones: The church was demolished just before the Revolution, but that upheaval and Napoleon's wars left the cemetery almost intact until the 1820's.

 # # #